 How to use Daivobet® gel

-Daivobet® gel should be applied to the affected areas on dry skin on the body and/or the scalp when your hair is dry.
+Daivobet® gel should be applied on dry skin on the body and/or to the scalp when your hair is dry.

 For Body Psoriasis